 At International Cosmetic, 90% of our sunscreens are UVA reinforced.
 We have selected some of them for you:

-• 5α Control No-sebum Sun Lotion SPF50+ of Dr. Ceuraclewith non-irritating mineral filters, matte effect, oil free and non-comedogenic, with a completely liquid texture that leaves no white or dense residue on the skin.
+- 5α Control No-sebum Sun Lotion SPF50+ of Dr. Ceuraclewith non-irritating mineral filters, matte effect, oil free and non-comedogenic, with a completely liquid texture that leaves no white or dense residue on the skin.

-And finally, we already know that it is not necessary to use body sunscreen for the face, as those for the face are specially designed to ensure good tolerance for each type of skin.
+And finally, we already know that it is not necessary to use the body sunscreen for the face, as those for the face are specially designed to ensure a good tolerance for each type of skin.

 So don't forget to choose your body sunscreens for this summer!